Puszkarek/synthwave-77/README.md

     - /* Pop_OS COSMIC Widget styling. */
   - [ ] GTK 3
   - [ ] GTK 4
-- [ ] Zen Browser Theme
-- [ ] Create a zen browser extension that dynamically converts any website theme to our theme
 - [ ] Check https://github.com/ExposedCat/stunning-gnome-de

 # Manual Steps
-- Copy the files inside gtk-4.0 to ~/.config/gtk-4.0/
+- Install Pop OS
+- Go to Settings > Desktop > Dock and disable it
+- Go to Tweaks > Appearance > Themes and change the theme and shell theme to it
+- Go to Extensions and disable the Cosmic Workspaces
 - Set the background and text color in the terminal
-- Go to gnome extensions and disable the Cosmic Workspaces
+- Change the Tile windows hint color to `#e100ff`
 - Setup the fonts
   - Install the fonts
   - Set it to use in the: